Legal Aid Agency Counter Fraud and Special Investigations Unit

 LAA local regional offices may refer civil applications/funding certificates to SIU for further investigation if any of the above referral criteria apply.

-The National Courts Team (NCT) may refer applications/representation orders for criminal legal aid made under the Crown Courts Means Testing (CCMT) scheme to SIU for review.
+The National Crime Team (NCT) may refer applications/representation orders for criminal legal aid made under the Crown Courts Means Testing (CCMT) scheme to SIU for review.
 This would be in line with the same referral criteria outlined above.

 For matters heard in the Court of Appeal, the Criminal Appeal Office may refer matters to SIU for further investigation.